RoShioLeo/After-the-Drizzle-Document/blocks-items/handwarmer.md

 - Warm Handwarmer provides the holder 2 points of cold-resistant, only when it is held in either hands.

-- Right-clicking with Handwarmer in hand will fill the Handwarmer with 8 Ash items, or 2 coal or charcoal items, let it become a Warm one.
+- Right-clicking with Handwarmer in hand will fill the Handwarmer with 8 Ash items, or 2 coal or charcoal items, and let it become a Warm one.

 You can craft them in Crafting Table, just like the recipe shown below.